Pet Diagnostics in Langley, BC

 Urinalysis

-Urinalysis reveals valuable information about kidney function, urinary tract health, and metabolic disorders.
-At Latimer Animal Hospital, we examine urine concentration, pH, protein levels, glucose, and microscopic sediment.
-This non-invasive test detects urinary tract infections, kidney disease, diabetes, and bladder stones early.
-We recommend routine urinalysis for senior pets and those showing urinary symptoms.
-Combining urinalysis with blood work provides comprehensive assessment of your pet's kidney and metabolic health.
+Urinalysis reveals information about kidney function, urinary tract health, and metabolic status.
+We evaluate urine concentration, pH, protein, glucose, blood, and microscopic sediment.
+This non-invasive test detects urinary tract infections, kidney disease, diabetes, and bladder crystals early.
+Annual urinalysis is recommended for senior pets and those showing urinary symptoms.

 Urine Culture Testing

-Urine culture identifies specific bacteria causing urinary tract infections and determines effective antibiotic treatments.
-Latimer Animal Hospital performs cultures when infections are suspected, recurrent, or resistant to initial therapy.
-We collect sterile urine samples and send them to reference laboratories for bacterial identification and sensitivity testing.
-Culture results guide targeted antibiotic selection, preventing resistance and ensuring successful treatment.
-This diagnostic test is essential for managing complicated or chronic urinary infections in Langley pets.
+Urine culture identifies specific bacteria causing urinary tract infections and determines effective antimicrobial selection.
+We collect sterile samples and submit them to reference laboratories for bacterial identification and sensitivity results.
+Culture guides targeted care for recurrent or complicated urinary infections.

 Cardiac ProBNP Testing